na-na-hi/renget/archive/mmaib.md

 -The motherly royal council to Queen Botan, she takes care of feeding everyone who works for Lion's Keep.
 Most of her projects are orphanages and feeding programs, a testament to her motherly nature.
 She also is a talented practioner in the divining arts, with Tarot cards as her medium of choice.
 With her matured wisdom, she guides her equally matured Queen in her decisions and defends her with elder magic learned alongside her divining magics.
 >Home: Savan
 >(!)How to acquire: Defeat the chapter boss before the turn limit.

+#### Chapter 7

+**Aki**
+-Hailing from East Diarnuit, she comes from a background of being innovators when it came to magitech all over Aurorai.
+Not particularly inclined with the racial profession, she took up dancing, enchanting crowds across Aurorai and making many a men bedazzled over her.
+She doesn't let race get in her way of fun; if you prove worthy, you can get what you wanted from her.
+Some people whisper about this apparently promiscous behavior but Aki ignores it anyway.
+Her beauty isnt hollow, having the skill to project light magic through her Warp Tails, her personal hair accessory of choice.
+>Home: Diarnuit

 #### Chapter 8